Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Awesome DevOps & System & Tech.md

 - [StackExchange](https://stackexchange.com/sites) - StackOverFlow Ecosystem
 - [Trang chủ » AnonyViet](https://anonyviet.com/) - Vietnamese Community who teaching multiple techniques on Computer
 - [XDA Forums](https://forum.xda-developers.com/) - Valuable resource for people who want to make the most of their mobile devices, from customizing the look and feel to adding new functionality.
+- [TheNewStack](https://thenewstack.io/) - A great blog with new update articles about tech, system-architecture, ai and moreover stuff
 ## Youtube Channel

 ![[youtube.png]]